HEALTH & WELLNESS MINISTRY UPDATE

 If you have an hour or two once a month, please consider getting involved with the Health and Healing Ministry.

-For more information about any of the programs outlined, please contact Karen Li through the church office or speak with any of the Health and Healing Ministry Team.
+For more information about any of the programs outlined, please contact the church office (905-372-3442) or speak with any of the Health and Healing Ministry Team.

 Prayer Shawls are created by gifted crafters and blessed before being presented to the sick, elderly, bereaved and newly baptized.
 Mittens are given to our preschoolers each year.
-If you know someone who would appreciate a shawl or mittens, speak with Karen Li.
+If you know someone who would appreciate a shawl or mittens, please speak with a member of the Health and Healing teams, or contact the church office.

 Anyone who would like to participate in this ministry should contact the coordinators, Janet Baillie and Janet Lang